ebingrav/avwiki/Silver_Sword.md

-t0 special items for healer or bzk ([a silver scepter](a_silver_scepter "wikilink") or [a silver staff](a_silver_staff "wikilink")) by getting demonic gems from [ Bo'Vul's Vault](:Category:_Bo'Vul's_Vault "wikilink").
+t0 special items for healer or bzk ([a silver scepter](a_silver_scepter "wikilink") or [a silver staff](a_silver_staff "wikilink")) by getting demonic gems from [ Bo'Vul's Vault](:Category:_Bo'Vul's_Vault.md "wikilink").
 The main problem is that it requires the infamous "Commander run".

 ------------------------------------------------------------------------

-See [Gear In Outland Proper](:Category:Gear_In_Outland_Proper "wikilink") for directions on how to obtain this item.
+See [Gear In Outland Proper](:Category:Gear_In_Outland_Proper.md "wikilink") for directions on how to obtain this item.

 [Category: Lord Weapons](Category:_Lord_Weapons "wikilink") [Category:
 Gear In Outland Proper](Category:_Gear_In_Outland_Proper "wikilink")